4 Relative entropy

 For more details and proofs of properties 2 and 3 see Worksheet E1.

-- \(D_{\text{KL}}(Q, P)\) is invariant under general variable transformations, with \(D_{\text{KL}}(Q_y, P_y) =D_{\text{KL}}(Q_x, P_x)\) under a change of variables from \(x\) to \(y\).
+- \(D_{\text{KL}}(Q, P)\) is invariant under general invertible variable transformations , so that \(D_{\text{KL}}(Q_y, P_y) =D_{\text{KL}}(Q_x, P_x)\) under a change of random variable from \(x\) to \(y\).
+Hence, KL divergence does not change when the sample space is reparametrised.

 4.3 KL divergence examples